 I just want to be compensated for the damage.
 That does not seem to be too much to ask for.

-Review about: Ups Ground Delivery Service.
+Product or Service Mentioned: Ups Ground Delivery Service.

 Reason of review: Problem with delivery.

 Preferred solution: Full refund.